twostraws/Sitrep/README.md

 Some suggestions you might want to explore:

 - Converting more of the tracked data (number of functions, parameters to functions, length of functions, etc) into reported data.
-- Adding a sitrep.yml file that lets users configure how files are scanned, such as the ability to ignore certain directories, what kind of output is printed, or to enable stripped parsing of individual types using `BodyStripper`.
 - Reading more data from the parsed files, and using it to calculate things such as cyclomatic complexity.
 - Reading non-Swift data, such as number of storyboard scenes, number of outlets, number of assets in asset catalogs, etc.